Maui > Central > Wailuku

 Directions: Take Highway 32 (Kaahumanu Road) west.
-This road turns into Highway 320 which lead directly into the 'Iao Valley State Park.
-Bathrooms available.
+This road turns into Highway 320 which leads directly into ‘Iao Valley State Park.
+Restrooms are available.

 Kepaniwai Heritage Park and Gardens

 The park celebrates the migrant worker and the multiple cultures that contributed to the growth and prosperity of Maui.
 Iao stream flows behind the park and is a great place to soak your feet.
-Picnic tables, BBQ Grills and restrooms available.
-Park is located inside of Iao Valley State Park.
+Picnic tables, BBQ Grills, and restrooms are available.
+Park is located inside ʻIao Valley State Park.

 Bailey House Museum